5argon/Minefield/README.md

 ### A scene for testable unit, a prefab for content composition

 - A **single** `Scene` is a testable unit.
-Don't make it a scene if you think you can't test on it individually, instead, use the improved prefabs from 2018.3.
+Don't make it a scene if you think you can't test on it individually, instead, use the improved prefabs from 2018.3 to compose your content rather than multiple scenes.
 - All scenes must work by itself under `LoadSceneMode.Single`, avoid `LoadSceneMode.Additive`.
 You should **not** compose your scene such that it includes multiple additive scenes, even if all that may started from loading a single scene.
 That scheme may be tempting in the past, but it make your project less testable, and also we now have 2018.3 nested prefabs to facilitate assembling scene from multiple pieces.
 Do not use an another scene as those pieces.
 Note that non-additive scene could still be loaded asynchronously, only that when it activates it will clean up previous game objects.
 (Actually, the backend of improved prefabs is reusing the scene data structure!
 Every prefabs are scenes now.)
 - You will not ever be setting which scene is an active scene because you always have 1 scene.
 And `Minefield` assumes the active scene is the one you are testing and cleanly destroy everything in between tests.
 It is difficult to clean up a scene in-between test fast (and truly cleanly) if there is no guidelines about this.
 - All scenes must be able to pass a test by just loading it without touching anything else and wait for a bit.
 With this design you are able to make a "lazy man's test" by just try loading each individual scene.
 Some design that prevents this is a scene which require other scenes to function, which if you followed the guideline such scene doesn't exist.